caiquecastro/caiquecastro.com/content/about/index.md

 title: About
 ---

 Hello, my name is Caique de Castro.
-I'm 26 and I studied Computer Engineering at University of Taubaté (UNITAU).
+I'm 29 and I have a degree in Computer Engineering at University of Taubaté (UNITAU) and a MBA on Soluctions Architect at FIAP.
 I am based in Taubaté, SP, Brazil.
 I started my studies in programming at the age of 12, with Web Development, with HTML, CSS, Javascript, PHP.
 At that time I used to code on Dreamweaver and make some animations on Flash.

 I'm a senior software engineer.
 My interests are: